MominRaza6762/Job-Board/README.md

 **Job Applications:**
 - POST /api/applications: Apply for a job (Private route).
 - GET /api/applications/:id: Get application details (Private route for user/admin).

+---

+# Usage

+**Visit the live demo or host the app locally.**

+1. Create an account as either an employer or job seeker.
+2. Employers can post jobs, and job seekers can apply for jobs.
+3. Admins can manage job listings, user permissions, and applications.